-The reason is that when you need to do your SEIS/EIS Compliance, HMRC need one SEIS1/EIS1 form for every date that shares were issued on, so it's much more efficient to group all SEIS monies in a given round on one date, and ditto with all EIS monies.
+The reason is that when you need to do your SEIS/EIS Compliance, HMRC needs one SEIS1/EIS1 form for every date that shares were issued, so it's much more efficient to group all SEIS monies in a given round on one date, and ditto with all EIS monies.
 In both cases that should be the date that the last of those monies was received in that round.

 If you need to change the date of any share certificate just click the Pencil icon next to the date and set a new date.